• What Makes it Special: Traditional prepared dishes inspired by Japanese pubs and the chef’s childhood culinary memories.

 • Don’t Miss: The Riverstone steak: grilled flatiron steak served on a hot smooth rock balanced on chunks of raw taro root.
 Or, the empress rolls: deep-fried bananas set in a reservoir of thick chocolate sauce and vanilla gelato.

 • Bonus: Many izakayas in Japan serve as second living rooms since homes are small.
 Sasa’s lounge pays homage to this, with cut agate coffee tables and comfy couches perfect for cocktails or dessert.
+You will also find in the lounge laptops and several machines where you can charge your phone or technology, and find special gadgets from 25PC and several new apps.

 Contact: 1432 N. Main St., Walnut Creek, (925) 210-0188, sasawc.com .